babun/babun/README.md

 Install:
 Click [here](https://github.com/reficio/babun/raw/master/babun.bat)  to download the babun.bat installer.
 Then just run the script in the console.

-__Make sure to use the /proxy switch if you are behind a corporate firewall!__
+__Make sure to use the /proxy switch if you are behind a corporate firewall/proxy!__

 What is so cool about babun:
-* it is a bundled and tweaked cygwin console
+* it is a pre-bundled and tweaked cygwin console
 * it can be installed without admin rights on Windows computers
-* it provides a linux-like package manager called bark (IN-PROGRESS)
+* it provides a linux-like package manager called bark
 * it provides a xterm-256 compatible console
+* it natively supports HTTP proxying (installer and the console)
 * it provides an automatic, silent command-line installer
 * it is mega cool :)